The Bankrate promise

 Soros is known as “The Man Who Broke the Bank of England” because of his massive 1992 bet against the U.K. pound sterling that reportedly netted him a $1 billion profit.
 Soros is also known for his application of the principle of reflexivity to financial markets.
 The idea here is that markets can create their own successes or failures merely through the belief of investors.
 So if investors continue to fund a money-losing business through tough times, they may eventually allow it to succeed.
 Similarly, if they withhold money from a struggling business, they may cause it to fail.
 So belief can end up creating a self-fulfilling prophecy for the company, regardless of the reality.

 Following the lives of famous investors is a great way to piggyback off their learning and decades of experience so that you might be able to skip some of the hardest and most expensive investing lessons.
-Why endure these costs if you can learn your way out of them?
+The best investing books for beginning investors can help you get up to speed quickly, too.
+Why endure costly mistakes if you can learn your way out of them?